-I Getting started as a content creator
+I Getting started as an influencer

 Before you even start collaborating with brands, you should already have built up an active account: cohesive visual style, aesthetic feed, followers and an engagement rate that is high enough.